-Let’s Talk Public Art - A digital campfire and short film series
+Let’s Talk Public Art - community consultations and short film series

-Dom Bailey, Co-Chair of the Brighton Experience Group and also Co-Founder of Baxter & Bailey
+Dom Bailey, Co-Chair of the Brighton Experience Group and Co-Founder of Baxter & Bailey

 Nick Hibberd, Executive Director, Economy, Environment and Culture at BHCC